MadhukaD/Grafana-Dashboards/Linux-based system matrics/README.md

 Note: The file must have necessary executable permissions for the user.

-### 3. Setup Prometheus and Grafana as Docker containers.
+### 3. Setup Prometheus, Grafana and Node Exporter as Docker containers.

 First create a Docker Network